FoalTS/foal/docs/docs/common/graphql.md

 ## Basic Usage

 The main component of the package is the abstract `GraphQLController`.
-Inheriting this class allows you to create a controller that is compatible with common GraphQL clients ([graphql-request](https://www.npmjs.com/package/graphql-request), [Apollo Client](https://www.apollographql.com/docs/react/), etc) or any client that follows the HTTP specification defined [here](https://graphql.org/learn/serving-over-http/).
+Inheriting this class allows you to create a controller that is compatible with common GraphQL clients ([graphql-request](https://www.npmjs.com/package/graphql-request), etc) or any client that follows the HTTP specification defined [here](https://graphql.org/learn/serving-over-http/).

 Here is an example on how to use it with a simple schema and resolver.